kyagrd/hs-picalc-unbound-example/README.md

     * `fv(a_B)` instead of `fv(a)` for the bounded action for name-restricted processes in Figure 3.
     * In Figures 4 and 5, it would be more consistent with the naming convention to write `In x b` rather than `In x p`.

-This master branch is freezed for mainly the documentation purposes for the paper above.
+The purpose of this master branch is to provide supplimentary materials for the paper above.
 Further developments are to be continued on the [unlit](https://github.com/kyagrd/hs-picalc-unbound-example/tree/unlit) branch.

 ## to build the document